Accused L.A. gunman moved from hospital to U.S. marshals' custody

-LOS ANGELES The man charged with a deadly shooting frenzy at Los Angeles International Airport has been released from the hospital where he was recovering from bullet wounds and turned over to federal marshals, a U.S. attorney's spokesman said on Tuesday.
+LOS ANGELES The man charged with a deadly shooting frenzy at Los Angeles International Airport earlier this month has been released from a hospital where he was recovering from bullet wounds and placed in the custody of federal marshals, a U.S. attorney's spokesman said on Tuesday.

-Paul Anthony Ciancia, 23, whose injuries included a gunshot to the face when arrested, had been heavily sedated, incapacitated and listed in critical condition in the aftermath of the November 1 shooting, according to court documents.
+Paul Anthony Ciancia, 23, who suffered multiple bullet wounds when he was arrested including a gunshot to the face, had been heavily sedated, incapacitated and listed in critical condition in the aftermath of the November 1 shooting, according to court documents.

-He is accused of killing one Transportation Security Administration agent and wounding two other TSA officers and an airline passenger with a rifle inside the airport, also known as LAX, before he was gunned down by airport police.
+He is accused of killing one Transportation Security Administration agent and wounding two other TSA officers and an airline passenger with an assault-style rifle inside Terminal 3 of the airport, also known as LAX, before he was subdued by airport police.

 But his medical condition has so far prevented him from making an initial appearance before a judge, or from being interviewed since being taken into custody, authorities have said.